Types of Policies

 Guaranteed Issue Whole Life

-Best for individuals with who can’t pass a medical examination or health questionnaire due to serious health complications or multiple past or current health conditions who need quaranteed approval for basic end of life protection.
+May be appropriate for individuals with who can’t pass a Medical Examination or Health Questionnaire due to serious health complications or multiple current / past health conditions who need guaranteed approval for basic end of life protection.

 Pros: